 Listen to Me Yves Joli-Coeur in a radio interview with Radio-Canada – Économie et affaires.

-Additional insurance premium Building insurance (syndicate) Comprehensive insurance policy (All risks) Damage Insurance Insurance Insurance broker Insurance policy Insurance premium Insurances of the Syndicate Loss Loss ratio Material change in risk Multi-risk insurance Property insurance Replacement value
+Additional insurance premium Building insurance (syndicate of co-owners) Comprehensive insurance policy (All risks) Damage Insurance Insurance Insurance policy Insurance premium Insurances of the Syndicate Loss Loss ratio Material change in risk Multi-risk insurance Property insurance Replacement value